Ace of Base: 1987–1992: Formation

-In 1987, after several years as part of a new wave and punk cover band called G Konrad (named after Hungarian author György Konrád), Jonas Berggren formed a band with two friends, Johnny Lindén and Niklas Tränk, for a school project; his sisters Linn and Jenny later joined as vocalists.
+In 1987 after several years as part of a new wave and punk cover band called G Konrad (named after Hungarian author György Konrád), Jonas Berggren formed a band with two friends, Johnny Lindén and Niklas Tränk, for a school project; his sisters Linn and Jenny later joined as vocalists.
 The new band went through several names: New Arbat Avenue, after an avenue in Moscow; CAD (Computer-Aided Disco); and Tech-Noir, which is French for black technology, inspired by a nightclub in the film The Terminator.
-They toured the clubs of Sweden with original material, creating techno inspired by 1980s Italo disco and house music.
+They toured the clubs of Sweden with original material, techno tracks inspired by 1980s Italo disco and house music.

-Johnny left the group in 1989, and Niklas made his departure known by failing to turn up to a gig at Bältespännarparken in Gothenburg on 4 August 1990, instead attending a Rolling Stones concert across town.
+Johnny left the group in 1989, and Niklas made his departure known by failing to turn up at a gig at Bältespännarparken in Gothenburg on 4 August 1990, instead attending a Rolling Stones concert across town.
 Jonas asked his friend Ulf Ekberg to stand in for Niklas.
 Inspired by a Jamaican reggae band who resided in a studio next door to theirs, they experimented with a fusion of reggae and pop – dubbed "China reggae" by their Jamaican friends – which became the band's trademark sound.

-After responding to an ad in the paper Göteborgs-Posten, the new quartet started working in the studio with record producer John Ballard, and decided to adopt a new name to make a fresh start, as well as to avoid confusion with another band with the same name (Tech Noir) who were attracting bad reviews.
-Linn said: "No one could pronounce the name of the group and nobody could remember it."
-They settled on Ace of Base in early 1991, after Ulf was inspired by the Motörhead song "Ace of Spades".
-In a 2018 interview, Ulf explained: "I was hungover, watching MTV and I saw Motörhead's video for their song 'Ace of Spades'.
+After responding to an ad in the paper Göteborgs-Posten, the new quartet began working in the studio with record producer John Ballard.
+They decided to adopt a new name to make a fresh start, as well as to avoid confusion with another band called Tech Noir who were attracting bad reviews.
+Linn said, "No one could pronounce the name of the group and nobody could remember it."
+They settled on Ace of Base in early 1991 after Ulf was inspired by the Motörhead song "Ace of Spades".
+In a 2018 interview Ulf explained: "I was hungover, watching MTV, and I saw Motörhead's video for their song 'Ace of Spades'.
 I liked the name and I thought I'd play around with those words. [...]
 Then I thought of our studio and how it's our base".